“I’m in church work so I’m around Christians all day. It’s not possible for me to meet people who don’t know Jesus.”

 PLI believes that God opens up possibilities for relationship with lost and broken people in everyday places.

 But what is the key to entering into these everyday places, building relationships, and sharing Jesus?
-In the following article we’ll provide you with four frustration ending strategies to implement a missional life while in church work.
+Here are four frustration ending strategies to implement a missional life while in church work.

 Start where you are.
 The simple act of being aware of the pockets and places you already frequent and taking interest in the lives of the people you encounter along the way is key.
 Who lives next door to me?
 What faces do I frequently see while at my local gym, coffee shop or public library?
 Pray that the Spirit would stir in your heart and reveal to you the people He is already placing in your path.

 “I’ve frequented the same grocery store each week for eleven years.
 Over that time I’ve learned the name of one of the store clerks.
 We’ve shared a bit of life together including veggies from our garden and tips for growing the best produce.
 One day she shared she was going through a tricky season with her son.
-I was able to pray with her and follow up in the weeks after.” – Sarah Greiner, PLI Communications and Marketing
+I was able to pray with her and follow up in the weeks after.” – Sarah Greiner, D2MC and Leadership Essentials Trainer and Coach

 Enter with a posture of humility.
 It’s easy for us to put on a self-centered spirit, focusing on the “witnessing” we’re doing, not truly caring about the well-being (spiritual and otherwise) of others.
 Be humble by listening to their story with curiosity.
 Seek understanding by asking questions.
 Listening to their story may lead them to ask about your story which ultimately leads to His story.
 Our story starts with a vulnerability about the messed up parts of our own lives and how God has shown up for us and sustained us, in both the good and bad.